Summer Retreat at Pinecrest Lake

 For many campers, the unforgettable meals are what keep them coming back - delicious and healing in quality.

-Our Executive Chef for Summer Retreat 2017 is Patrick Grosset of 7th Element Services in Los Angeles.
+Our Executive Chef for Summer Retreat is Patrick Grosset of Vibe Tribe Foods in San Diego.
 Patrick is a professionally trained French Chef with a strong background in macrobiotics and vegan cooking.
 He will be educating staff in our retreat kitchen, sharing his extensive knowledge of truly healthy food.
 Our kitchen features work/study opportunities if you would like to join our staff and learn more hands on.

 The major emphasis of our Summer Retreat is education for better health and longevity through the natural practices.